nathangero/dnd-save-data/README.md

 ## Coding design decisions
 - I'm really proud of the way I use v-for to print out the Base Stats, Saving Throws, and Skills sections.
 I had the idea after discovering how to use const dictionaries/objects (my makeshift enums for Javascript), for v-for to print out something.
 I know it requires perfect parity for order from the database key names to just the names the user sees on their device, but I think it was worth it.
 It made the coding a lot simpler to read and edit for me.
+- I like enums.
+I use them all the time at work so it's just second nature to me to use them, especially for database keys/paths.
+Having a database key written down once and just use its reference everywhere else is SO convenient.
+Not to mention it makes refactoring a breeze!

 ## What problem I solved